 The American College of Rheumatology estimates between 4-10 million Americans are living with carpal tunnel syndrome.
-At Star Orthopedics and Sports Medicine in Frisco, Texas, Andrew Dold, MD, and Paul Ghattas, DO, specialize in the diagnosis and treatment of carpal tunnel syndrome.
+At Star Orthopedics and Sports Medicine in Coppell and Frisco, Texas, Andrew Dold, MD, and Paul Ghattas, DO, specialize in the diagnosis and treatment of carpal tunnel syndrome.
 If chronic hand or wrist pain is negatively impacting your quality of life, call or use the online booking tool to make an appointment today.

 Your carpal tunnel is a small opening in your wrist about an inch wide.
 Your median nerve runs down your arm, into your forearm, and through your carpal tunnel.
 If the tendons in your hands and wrists become irritated or inflamed, it causes your carpal tunnel to narrow, placing pressure on your median nerve.